TammyRele/CMPG323-Overview-30211816/README.md

 Online courses for Agile and learning the source control

 #Project2.
-The strateguy behind it is to:
+The strategy behind it is to:
 EcoPower Logistics
 RESTful APIs and services
 EcoPower Logistics prioritises the safe delivery of solar products by inspections